dts-hosting/terraform-aws-dspace/README.md

 provide a set of general guidelines as implementation details can vary (i.e. whether to use public vs. private subnets with a NAT gateway; the specifics of how security groups are defined, and so on).

-For the `IAM ECS role` the easy option is to assign these prefab policies to a role used by ECS services and autoscaling resources (if applicable):

-- AmazonEC2ContainerRegistryReadOnly
-- AmazonEC2ContainerServiceforEC2Role
-- AmazonECS_FullAccess
-- AmazonSSMManagedInstanceCore
-- AmazonSSMReadOnlyAccess

 The example project represents one way externally created resources can be used with this module.